 The Centre for Ethics Graduate Associates meetings provide a forum for graduate students to engage in interdisciplinary discussions of a wide variety of texts, as well as the opportunity to workshop their own writings in a friendly environment of peers.
 Presenters will benefit from the comments of a discussant (a fellow Associate, preferably drawn from outside the presenter’s own discipline), as well as a general discussion of the work presented.
 Students in early stages of their work are especially encouraged to present working papers in this forum.

 Our meetings will culminate in a final conference on the theme of Globalization and Its Critics in the 21st Century.
-This conference will take the opportunity to consider the ethical implications of the resurgence of anti-globalization movements, in an interdisciplinary setting.
+This conference will take the opportunity to consider the ethical implications of the resurgence of anti-globalization movements, in an interdisciplinary setting (Call for Papers).
 We will look at the categories and concepts that different disciplines have used to understand, defend, or critique globalization and its critics, and ask whether they remain adequate frameworks for thinking about contemporary developments.
 Graduate Associates are expected to attend and are encouraged to use our workshops to prepare their own papers for the conference.
 (For information on our 2017 conference, Imagining 150: The Ethics of Canada’s Sesquicentennial, see here.)